 Commencement - Graduation exercises are held twice a year, in May and December, when degrees are conferred and diplomas issued to students who have completed all requirements.
 Diplomas cannot be issued until they are approved by the Academic Council and Board of Governors.

-REQUIRED GRADUA ATE COURSES

-NUR 5000 Methods of Research in Nursing 3

-NUR 5015 Theories of Nursing

-NUR 5016 Family/Population Health

-NUR 5017 Organizational Leadership in Complex

-Health Systems

-NUR 5018 Health Care Policy and Advocacy 3
+NUR NUR 5015 NUR 5016 NUR 5017 Organizational Leadership in Complex NUR 5018 Health Care Policy and Advocacy 3

-GRADUATE STATISTICS

-CONCENT RATION .

-Students m nust comp lete all requirements in one of the following

 Students must complete all requirements in one of the following concentration areas